 The usual daily dose of baby aspirin is one 75mg tablet daily.

-Possible side effects of baby aspirin
+Possible side effects of aspirin 75mg

-Common side effects include:
+Common side effects of baby aspirin include:

 - Dyspepsia, nausea, vomiting, diarrhoea